Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 Device Tree Usage
 -----------------

-As mentioned previously xsabin file stores metadata which advertise HW subsystems present in a partition.
+As mentioned previously, the xsabin file stores metadata which advertise HW subsystems present in a partition.
 The metadata is stored in device tree format with a well defined schema.
 XRT management driver uses this information to bind *xrt drivers* to the subsystem instantiations.
 The xrt drivers are found in **xrt-lib.ko** kernel module defined earlier.

 Logic UUID
 ^^^^^^^^^^